Mason Community Arts Academy

 Participants will discover innovative approaches to score study, movement, and rehearsal techniques through engaging large-group masterclasses, insightful seminars, and tailored one-on-one feedback.

-Over two days, participants will gain invaluable guidance and constructive feedback from expert conducting faculty on gestural communication with a live ensemble.
+Participants will gain invaluable guidance and constructive feedback from expert conducting faculty on gestural communication with a live ensemble.
 In addition to performing, participants will collaborate in group score study sessions, gain inspiration by observing their peers, and contribute as active ensemble members when not leading.

 Elevate your conducting craft in this enriching, hands-on symposium designed to inspire, challenge, and empower musicians at every level.